Dani Alves set to be indicted in sexual assault case in Spain

 A judge ordered Alves to be jailed after analysing the initial probe by authorities and hearing testimony from the alleged victim, witnesses, and Alves.

-A case of rape can carry a maximum sentence of 15 years.

-Alves, 40, won 42 titles – including three Champions Leagues with Barcelona and two Copa Americas with Brazil.
+The 40-year-old Alves won 42 titles, including three Champions Leagues with Barcelona and two Copa Americas with Brazil.
 He played in his third World Cup last year in Qatar.